m0rrls/OptymalKombin/README.md

 # OptymalKombin
-together with Zielony
+together with Zielony/Viride

-realization of generic algorithms
+implementation of generic algorithm for Job shop scheduling problem